ethyca/fides/docs/fides/docs/development/developing_fides.md

 ## Running Tests

-This is a discrete section because unless following strict [TDD](https://en.wikipedia.org/wiki/Test-driven_development), there will probably be some manual verification done before moving on to formal testing.

 To keep things organized and to prevent this page from being too large, the documentation for testing is kept on a separate page.
 Head over to [Testing](testing.md) for a full walkthrough of testing Fides and running test environments.

 ## Static Checks